 eToro also offers a variety of assets that you can trade besides currencies.
 These include stocks (which you can trade on with 10x leverage), ETFs (with 5x leverage), as well as commodities and cryptocurrencies.
 It provides a different level of leverage on each of these assets.

 If you are new to trading, you can always use eToro’s social trading feature in order to begin and capitalise on the expertise and experience of other traders.
 To do so, all you need to do is select a trader who trades on forex and copy their trades.

-Libertex is one of the most preferred platforms for traders who wish to trade currency pairs with little to no leverage.
-As such, this is highly used by day traders, who do not wish to pay high amounts of money for the difference between buy and sell prices.
+Libertex is a preferred platform for traders who wish to trade currency pairs with little to no leverage.
+As such, this is used by day traders, who do not wish to pay high amounts of money for the difference between buy and sell prices.
 However, the catch here is that while Libertex does not have spreads, it does charge a small commission on each trade.
-The good thing is that the commissions are very low and you are unlikely to even notice that they are being charged.
+The commissions are very low and you are unlikely to even notice that they are being charged.